sapcc/limesctl/README.md

 $ go get -u github.com/sapcc/limesctl
 ```

-This will put the binary in `$GOPATH/bin/limesctl`
+This will put the binary in `$GOPATH/bin/limesctl`.

 ## Usage

-To get an overview of all the operations that are available:
+To get an overview of all the commands:

 ```
-$ limesctl help
+$ limesctl --help
 ```

-**Note**: `limesctl` requires a valid Keystone Token for all its operation.
+**Note**: `limesctl` requires a valid Keystone token for all its operations.
-Your mileage may vary depending on your authorization scope.